grap/openupgrade_wiki_backup/[WIP]-Infrastructure-for-a-new-Odoo-release.md

 * Set openupgrade_framework to uninstallable in `openupgrade_framework/__manifest__.py`.
 * Remove the old version's analysis and migration scripts with `git rm openupgrade_scripts/scripts/* -rf`
 * Execute the technical migration of `upgrade_analysis` from https://github.com/OCA/server-tools.
-* Test the module migration
+* Run the module migration, see https://github.com/OCA/OpenUpgrade/wiki/Crude-script-to-create-the-full-analysis-between-two-versions-of-Odoo
+* On success, propose the migration of `upgrade_analysis` into server-tools, and the analysis files into openupgrade.

 # TODO